MattiaPARRINELLO/Departure-Viewer-IDFM/readme.md

 - See upcomming trains for a specified station
 - See how much time a train will be staying at the station
-- [INDEV] - Auto detect the nearest station
+- Auto detect the nearest station

 <h2>📜 Changelog</h2>